 (3 months of support)

-For clients seeking ongoing support from end-of-life decisions, anticipatory grief and after death grief support.
+For clients seeking ongoing support through end-of-life decisions, anticipatory grief, and after-death grief.

 Group pet loss grief support session

-Group sessions work well for adults who have processed the loss of their pet and are functioning well, but still benefit from the support of others who are also experiencing the grief of pet loss.
+Group sessions are ideal for adults who have processed the loss of their pet and are functioning well, but still benefit from the support of others who are also grieving.

 Role and Scope:

 I do not practice under any medical licenses.
-Please reach out to your Veterinary Professional with any medical questions or concerns.
+Please consult your veterinary professional for any medical concerns or questions regarding your pet’s health, treatment, or care.

-I am not a mental health professional.
-If you are struggling to function on a daily basis, having difficulty getting out of bed and/or struggling to imagine going on without your pet, please reach out to your primary care physician or mental heath professional.
-You can reach the Suicide Hotline by dialing or texting 988.
+Additionally, I am not a mental health professional.
+If you are experiencing intense emotional distress—such as struggling to function daily, having difficulty getting out of bed, or feeling unable to imagine life without your pet—please reach out to your primary care provider or a licensed mental health professional.